Does Toenail Fungus Smell? Warning Signs & What It Means for Your Health

 Often, yes.

-Odor usually indicates:
+Odor typically indicates:

-• Increased debris buildup
+• Increased debris under the nail

-• Nail separation
+• Nail separation from the nail bed

 • More advanced infection